-The next morning I awoke in the cold, a single shaft of sunlight streaming through the hole in the wall, a bright orange spot on the faded green wall.
+The next morning I awoke in the cold, a single shaft of orange sunlight streaming through the hole in the wall, a bright orange spot on the faded green paint.
 Outside a rooster crowed, one of the only roosters on this entire trip to properly crow at sunrise and not 3 in the morning.

-I stepped through the tiny door in the metal gate, seeing the town for the first time in the light of day.
-Around were mist-covered mountainsides, with rough, dirt filled streets pointing their direction.
+I stepped through the tiny door in the metal hostel gate, seeing the town for the first time in the light of day.
+Around me were mist-covered mountainsides, with rough, dirt filled streets pointing their direction.

 Only a few souls were out, and I headed for the corner where the night before many men had stood watching us arrive in the dark.
 At the corner I stood for a moment, watching the brightly dressed indigenous ladies here and there, wearing their tall hats and carrying bundles.
 Normally shy, they had no problem looking me in the eye with a bit of suspicion.

 A block away and desperate for coffee, I saw a lone street vendor and wandered over.
 She was cooking a fritter of egg and something green on her little cart, yammering off words to me in a high pitched squeaky voice.
 I said “café?” but she rambled on without answering.
 Seeing no other open restaurants at the early hour, I simply stood and watched her.
 She was eating her freshly fried fritter, then broke it in half and handed a piece to me.
 It was warm and delicious so I indicated two with my fingers.
 She hopped up and uncovered a basket filled with very cold ones, handing me two in exchange for two Peruvian soles, about thirty cents each.
 I'd hoped for hot fritters, but I got what I got.

 She smiled and chatted away, very friendly.
 I smiled and nodded my head, feigning understanding.
 At one point, she looked directly at me and said “Eres bueno o malo?”